 You may have heard project managers, quality assurance, and developers arguing over the merits of unit testing and whether your team needs it.
 If that decision is yours to make, it helps to have the facts so that you can make the best decision for our project.

 Like most things in the software industry, there are benefits and drawbacks to unit testing.
-Understanding the process, applications, benefits, and challenges can help you decide if unit testing is necessary to your team.
+Understanding the process, applications, benefits, and challenges can help you decide if unit testing is necessary for your team.

 What Is Unit Testing?